doselect/docs.doselect.com/source/includes/_embed_api.md

 **type** | string | Specifies the type of runner.
 Should be one of `SCR` and `DSC`.
 If no value is provided, defaults to `SCR`.
 **allowed_technologies** | string | Comma-separated values representing the programming languages allowed in this runner.
 This attribute is optional.
 If not provided, all programming languages on DoSelect will be allowed in the runner for that snippet type.
 **collection_id** | string | An arbitrary string to classify the collection of the snippets created under using this embed.
 If this is empty, all snippets created by the user will be loaded in the runner.
+**custom_body_class** | string | Define custom class to the embed's body element.
+For multiple classes, use class names in a space seperated string.

 The following programming languages are supported in the runner at the moment: